 5. “Joseph said to them, Do not be afraid, for am I in the place of God?
 But as for you, you meant evil against me; but God meant it for good, to bring it about as it is this day, to save many people alive” (Genesis 50:19-20).

-Joseph shred the tears of joy.
+Joseph shreds the tears of joy.
 This is one of the meanings of joy.
 When what you thought was impossible became simplified by the Lord.
-God still does wonders, keep trusting Him and he will turn your situations around.
+God still does wonders, keep trusting Him and he will turn your situation around.

 6. “Now the LORD blessed the latter days of Job more than his beginning; for he had fourteen thousand sheep, six thousand camels, one thousand yokes of oxen, and one thousand female donkeys.
 After this Job lived one hundred and forty years and saw his children and grandchildren for four generations.
 So Job died, old and full of days” ( Job 42: 12,16-17).

 The man, Job went through a very difficult season in his life.
 But God in His mercy made the latter end of Job be far greater than the former.
 No situation cannot be turned around when faith is shown in God.